What does "academic accommodations" mean?

 these accommodations can vary from quarter to quarter.

-How soon do I need to notify the Disability Support Services office that I need
+How soon do I need to notify the Disability Support Services office that I need an academic accommodation?

 It is important that you notify the DSS office of your needs as soon as possible,